jeffeb3/v1pi/docs/index.md

 Here are the short instructions:

- * Flash the SD with the `image <https://github.com/jeffeb3/v1pi/releases>`_
+ * Flash the SD with the [image](https://github.com/jeffeb3/v1pi/releases)
  * Edit the v1pi-wpa-supplicant.txt (not with notepad.exe)
- * Put it in a pi, and go to `http://v1pi.local <http://v1pi.local>`_
+ * Put it in a pi, and go to [http://v1pi.local](http://v1pi.local)

-The longer instructions, including wifi hotspot, and a bunch more details are here:
+The longer instructions, including wifi hotspot, and a bunch more [details are here](setup.md):

-:doc:`setup`

 More Information
 ================